 Cat Among the Pigeons by Agatha Christie, 1959

-Prince Ali Yusuf, the liberal ruling monarch of Ramat, gives a small back of jewels to his pilot, Bob Rawlinson, for safekeeping.
+Prince Ali Yusuf, the liberal ruling monarch of Ramat, gives a small bag of jewels to his pilot, Bob Rawlinson, for safekeeping.
 The prince fears that some coup plotters are after him.
-So Bob devised a plan for their escape.
+So Bob devises a plan for their escape.

 Bob’s sister, Mrs. Joan Sutcliffe, and her daughter Jennifer, are in Ramat for a vacation.
 But with the revolution coming, they have to leave for London immediately.
 So Bob goes to their hotel and secretly conceals the bag of jewels into their travel belongings.
 Unknown to Bob, a Spanish dancer hides at the balcony next door and sees him.
 Later, Prince Ali and Bob die in a plane crash.

 Three months after, in London, the prestigious Meadowbank School for Girls starts their school term.
 Miss Bullstrode, the headmistress, just hired four new staff.
 They are Miss Ann Shapland, her secretary, Miss Blanche, the French teacher, Miss Springer, the gym teacher, and Adam Goodman, the gardener.